-2.8 Contacts
+1.7 Contacts

-Each station may only be worked once per band, whether it is fixed, portable or mobile.
-If a station is worked again during the same contest on the same band, only one contact may count for points, but any duplicate contacts should be logged without claim for points and clearly marked as duplicates.
+Each station may only be worked once per band.
+If a station is worked again on the same band, only one contact may count for points.
+Any duplicate contacts should be logged without claim for points and clearly marked as duplicates.